Educational Research ThemesVol. 9 No. 3 (2021)

 In Portugal, didactics of mathematics began as a research field between 1980 and 1990 when the first graduates had obtained their PhDs from foreign universities and when master’s degree programs were set up at Portuguese universities.
 The national research journal Quadrante was established in 1992.
 Since then, the mathematics teacher has been one of the subjects to receive the most attention from local and international researchers studying teacher conceptions, knowledge and professional practices, as well as teacher education, development and identity.
 In the last ten years, the focus on the teacher has clearly been centred on the professional practices, together with institutional conditions and teacher education processes that may promote their transformation in order to further students’ learning.

-Edited by Ali A. Abdi, Candido Alberto Gomes, Célio da Cunha & Ranilce Guimarães-Iosif
+Edited by Ali A. Abdi, Candido Alberto Gomes, Célio da Cunha, and Ranilce Guimarães-Iosif

 One of the most crucial issues today is that of economic growth without a corresponding increase in jobs, especially jobs for youth.
 The problem is especially acute in countries still affected by the 2008 economic crisis, whose already waning economies have been exacerbated by substantial government and company job cuts.
 The unemployment queues naturally include a large number of younger people.
 Yet even when the economic climate was more favourable, young people had already come to realize that securing employment was not only difficult, but often impossible.